 Mark Avery became a soapbox speaker to improve his public speaking skills and get feedback on his ideas.
-He calls himself Mr Bashful because it’s easy to remember and easy to google.
+He calls himself Mr Bashful because it’s easy for people to remember and it’s easy to google.
 He talks to his grasshoppers about happiness and resilience, though he is nothing like your typical happiness guru.
 His approach is down to earth.

 Mark speaks of other things too, to give his grasshoppers variety.

-Mark once went for an entire year avoiding the news and current affairs in all its forms, and even refused to discuss such matters.
+Mark once went for an entire year avoiding the news and current affairs in all its forms.
 His aim was to clear his mind of paradigms and view life with ‘new eyes’.
 He succeeded only in becoming painfully ignorant.